doomemacs/doomemacs/README.md

   of it as you like.
 Use it as-is as a complete Emacs distribution; disable everything and use it as a baseline for your own; or anywhere in between.
-- **Your system, your rules.** There are more ways to set up your programming environment than there are dislikes on Youtube Rewind '18, so Doom and its plugins promise not to *automatically* (and definitely not *silently*) install system dependencies.
+- **Your system, your rules.** There are more ways to set up your programming environment than there are dislikes on Youtube Rewind '18 [which still is the most disliked YT Rewind yet], so Doom and its plugins promise not to *automatically* (and definitely not *silently*) install system dependencies.
   This means fonts, packages and programs. `doom doctor` will tell you what's missing though!

 ## Features